utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/api-design-health/checking-api-design-health.md

 ## Review and fix style guide violations

-After you [add your API to API Design Health](#add-your-api-to-api-design-health), you can review and fix style guide violations in your OpenAPI document or API definition.
+After you [upload your API to API Design Health](#upload-your-api-to-api-design-health), you can review and fix style guide violations in your OpenAPI document or API definition.
 Each style guide violation shows the impact it has on your design quality score, the number of times each violation occurred, and the severity level of each style guide violation.
 You can expand each guideline to review each occurrence of each violation, and learn more about how to fix it.
 You can also [compare your API with top APIs](#comparing-your-api-with-top-apis) to help you identify your ideal design quality score.

 To fix each occurrence of a style guide violation, hover over the occurrence and select **Auto fix**.
 API Design Health will insert a template into your OpenAPI document or API definition file in the editor.
 Fill out the template to fix the style guide violation.
 To learn more about the style guide and how to fix each violation, see the style guide relevant to your OpenAPI version: [OpenAPI 3.1](/docs/designing-and-developing-your-api/api-design-health/openapi-31-style-guide/), [OpenAPI 3.0](/docs/designing-and-developing-your-api/api-design-health/openapi-30-style-guide/), or [OpenAPI 2.0](/docs/designing-and-developing-your-api/api-design-health/openapi-20-style-guide/).